 When you go grocery shopping, make sure you have help!
 Maybe for you, it is having a friend or spouse there to back you up and help you read things or point out new foods or products.
 For me, it’s easiest to have my husband stay at home with my kids while I go out by myself.
 Either way, make sure you have support and help!

-Was This Helpful to You?
+Was This Helpful to when grocery shopping with food allergies?
 Share With Your Friends!